typescene/typescene.github.io/docs/guides/ui/using-jsx.md

 ### What is JSX? {#what}

-JSX refers to "XML-in-JavaScript", a relatively new technology that is supported by TypeScript (and Babel, for a JS-only solution).
+JSX refers to "XML-in-JavaScript", a new feature that is supported by TypeScript (and Babel, for a JS-only solution).

 Source files that include JSX code _must_ be handled by a compiler or transpiler, because most runtime environments such as browsers do not support JSX natively.